GNOME/gvfs/README.md

 support that provides limited access to the GVfs filesystems for applications not using GIO.

-For more info about GVfs, see https://wiki.gnome.org/Projects/gvfs.

 ## Reporting Bugs

 Bug reports can be found and filed at https://gitlab.gnome.org/GNOME/gvfs/issues.
 For security-related issues, please use https://security.gnome.org/.

-See https://wiki.gnome.org/Projects/gvfs/debugging for info about getting debug logs.

 ## Ask Questions